thameshareandhounds/varsityxc/README.md

 ## [Programme](/2017-VMProgramme-02Dec17.pdf)

-All event details including start-lists, a form guide and a brief history of the event.
+All event details including start-lists, a form guide and a brief history of the event all from our resident archivist and Thames club secretary Simon Molden.

 ## [Course Map including possible splits locations](/VMcourse_splits.png)